ZhiyuanLi218/Caskg/README.md

 - ScienceWorld 1.2.3, Py4J 0.10.9.9, and a working Java runtime for the
   ScienceWorld runner.

 On Windows, command-line smoke tests can be run from PowerShell.
-WSL2 is recommended for benchmark runs and for installations that need to compile `hnswlib` or other native dependencies.
+Native Windows installation of `hnswlib` may require Microsoft C++ Build Tools, so WSL2 is recommended for benchmark runs and native dependency installation.
+Commands containing `export`, `$PWD`, or Bash line continuations are written for Bash / WSL; translate environment assignments to PowerShell syntax when using a native shell.
 All commands below assume the repository root as the working directory.

 ## Installation